What is UAV Photogrammetry and Why Would I Need It?

 Today’s UAV Photogrammetry

 Employing small, easily transportable, pilotless aircraft, UAV photogrammetry comes with a lot of built in advantages for the construction industry.
 It allows you to cover a lot of ground quickly and with ease; it gives you access to places the human eye can’t go; it does not pose any appreciable (or significant?) risk because the human operator stays safely on the ground away from any potential hazards; data is deliverable in a wide variety of formats, such as raw point clouds, 3D AutoCAD, 2D AutoCAD, MicroStation, jpeg, and more.
 When coupled with survey grade ground control targets, the precision is remarkable.
 The service is affordable, costing far less than a manned aircraft survey.
-Whether you need topographical maps, construction volumes, aerial inspections, geo-rectified ortho photographs or 3D point clouds, UAV photogrammetry achieves phenomenal results undreamed of just a decade ago.
+Whether you need topographical maps, ALTA surveys, construction volumes, aerial inspections, geo-rectified ortho photographs or 3D point clouds, UAV photogrammetry achieves phenomenal results undreamed of just a decade ago.

 UAV photogrammetry has given the construction industry--traditionally hampered by inefficiency and slow to embrace new technologies--an exponentially better means of optimizing operations.
 Cost-effective, efficient, safe and accurate, UAV photogrammetry provides the applications for 21st century success.